kulny/visual-editor/MIGRATING.md

 After:
 `import 'package:visual_editor/visual-editor.dart';`

-Note that we renamed the `Text` class so we will no longer colide with the Text class from Flutter.

 ## Renamed Classes

 Most of the top classes have been renamed to better reflect the new architecture.

+Note that we renamed the `Text` class so we will no longer collide with the Text class from Flutter.

 - `QuillEditor` - `VisualEditor`
 - `QuillController` - `EditorController`